Personalized Employee Benefits Resources | PeopleKeep

 The individual coverage HRA (ICHRA)

-Next, there’s the ICHRA.
-This is a formal health benefit available to organizations of all sizes.
-Like a QSEHRA, employers can reimburse their employees for their individual insurance premiums and medical expenses.
+The ICHRA is a formal health benefit available to organizations of all sizes.
+Employers can reimburse employees for more than 200 out-of-pocket costs, including monthly premiums for individual health insurance coverage.

-As the name suggests, individual coverage is required for employees to be eligible to participate.
+As the name suggests, the ICHRA requires qualified individual coverage for employees to be eligible to participate.
 This coverage also needs to be MEC, but not all types of MEC will work with the ICHRA.

 Acceptable insurance types under an ICHRA include:

-• Qualified health plans purchased on the open market, the ACA healthcare marketplace plans, or plans on a private exchange as long as they cover MEC with no annual or lifetime limits
+• Qualified individual health plans purchased on the open market, the ACA healthcare marketplace plans, or plans on a private exchange, as long as they cover MEC and the EHBs with no annual or lifetime limits

 • Medicare Part A and B (together) and Part C can be integrated with an ICHRA and are eligible for premium reimbursements